 If an exam appointment is auto-scheduled then it may not be possible for the appointment to be rescheduled to an alternative time, date or venue.

 Changes to exam appointments

-Candidates can reschedule their exam appointment (for all subjects except all subjects except Financial Planning Fundamentals, Risk Advice and Insurance, Superannuation and Retirement Planning, Investment Strategies, Australia Taxation - Advanced and Practice Management as these exams are all delivered on fixed days during the exam period.
-Further, Singapore Taxation which must be sat at a specified time and location), subject to availability, up to and including the exam scheduling closing date. cannot be rescheduled as this is delivered on a fixed date and location.
+Candidates can reschedule their exam appointment for all subjects except all subjects except Australia Taxation - Advanced as this exam is delivered on fixed days during the exam period.
+Further, Singapore Taxation cannot be rescheduled as this is delivered on a fixed date and location.

 If a candidate wishes to make changes to an existing exam appointment after the exam scheduling closing date, they must contact CPA Australia.
 Rescheduling can only be performed subject to extenuating circumstances and where there is exam appointment availability.
 There is no guarantee requests can be accommodated, and candidates may be offered an exam appointment in a delivery mode that is not their first preference.

 Rescheduling after the advertised closing date

 Requests for changes to exam appointments after the advertised closing date will only be considered in extenuating circumstances.